Market Research

 Platform shifts create opportunities:

-The pattern: When new platform emerges, existing solutions need to be rebuilt.
+The pattern: when a new platform emerges, existing solutions need to be rebuilt.

 - Privacy-first tools